Best Challenging Lego Sets For Tweens & Teens

-I am not sure why Lego put an age rating of 18+ on their challenging Legos, but I can tell you we love them so much we do them in our homeschool!
+I am not sure why Lego put an age rating of 18+ on their challenging Lego sets, but I can tell you we love them so much we do them in our homeschool!

-I am going to share with you our top 6 all-time favorite challenging Lego sets in order of the number of pieces.
+I am going to share with you our top 6 favorite challenging Lego sets in order of the number of pieces.

 The educational benefits of playing Lego are almost endless but here are the top 4 for us:

 - Lego is calming (if his ADHD flairs up, building Lego calms him down.
 Check out 11 other sensory toys for ADHD)

 - It boosts resilience and perseverance